Chenyt-Dev/coding/Meta_high_frequency.md

 * When use hash set, we just check which one is the first common node.
 * For runners, the distance to the root is a+l for p, b+l for q.
 We just let them keep running in their routes, until they meet which is na+mb+l, they will always meet at some point because the distance na+mb will always be reached.

+### 528. Random Pick with Weight
+* Use Random.nextInt(bound).
+Note the range is [0, bound), exclusive, so need to plus 1 after that.
+* Then use binary search to find what is the index of the random number.
+Just a genaral search, not much corner case.